olekscode/Blog/posts/double-dispatch/index.md

 ![](figures/RockPaperScissorsLizardSpock.svg)

 This simple change has exponentially increased the number of combinations.
 But more importantly, to introduce it, we would have to modify the same function that was already implemented and tested.
-Our initial design violates the open-closed principle: _"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"_.
+This means that our design violates the open-closed principle: _"software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"_.

 ```Python
 def play_rock_paper_scissors_lizard_spock(first_hand, second_hand):